Claudio-R/vue-polix4-dynamic-sequencer/README.md

 - TR-909
 - Vaporwave

-Among the 8 instruments, 7 of them are synths synthetized directly using the __PoliSynth__ class in Tone, the Grand Piano instrument, instead, has been created combining together samples of notes and using the __Sampler__ object, which applies pitch shifting to fill gapes between notes.
+Among the 8 instruments, 7 of them are synths synthetized directly using the __PolySynth__ class in Tone, the Grand Piano instrument, instead, has been created combining together samples of notes from [Salamander Grand Piano](https://archive.org/details/SalamanderGrandPianoV3) and using the __Sampler__ object, which applies pitch shifting to fill gaps between notes.
 All the 8 instruments made in these ways are polyphonic.

 For what concern the 3 drums, the samples are stored into a [Firebase](https://firebase.google.com/) database and put together into 3 different arrays, whose elements are associated to the samples using the __Player__ object of Tone.